SAP-archive/BUILD/Contribution.md

 ###<a name="Report Issues"></a>Report Issues
 You can contribute by simply reporting issues you encountered when using Project Norman.
-Before you report a bug, please check in the Issues Tracker first whether it has already been reported by another user.

 For more comprehensive guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

 ###<a name="Fix Issues"></a>Fix Issues

-Check the Issue Tracker in the project repository for issues in an area you are interested in fixing.
+Check the Issue Tracker in repository for the Project Norman sub-project for issues you are interested in fixing.
 Consider issues that are currently being fixed aswell if they interest you, because the contributor responsible might appreciate the offer of assistance.

-For guidelines on contributing a fix, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.
+For guidelines on contributing a fix, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">    How Do I Make Changes to Product Norman Sub-Projects?</a> section.

 ###<a name="Propose and Build New Features"></a>Propose and Build New Features

 We welcome your innovations to Project Norman.
 If you don't know exactly what you'd like to contribution, why not see if there is something on the project roadmap you find interesting.
 If you see something, why not give it a go?
 However, to ensure you are not wasting your valuable time, contact one of our core developers through the mailing list and discuss the proposed enhacement with them.

-For guidelines on contributing an enhancement, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.
+For guidelines on contributing an enhancement, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">   How Do I Make Changes to Product Norman Sub-Projects?</a> section.

 ##<a name="How Do I Report Issues?"></a> How Do I Report Issues?

+Ideally, you should report bugs in the Issue Tracker of the Project Norman sub-project repository most relevant to the issue.
+To report and issue, you simple open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.

 We appreciate all efforts to notify us if something goes wrong.
 However, we have limited capacity, and only support real bugs that are reported with the following criteria: